Rule-based Logic

 -

-IBAN validation: Format and checksum verification
+IBAN Validation: Format and check digit verification

 -

-Depending on the result of the checks, the business logic decides how the process continues:
+Depending on the results of the checks, the business logic decides how the process continues:* If the checks are successful → IBAN is saved

-4. Interaction Design with the SDK
+4. Interaction design with the SDK

 - Data: What values do the input fields have?